Ion Vatamanu

-Ion Vatamanu (1 May 1937 in Costiceni – 9 August 1993 in Chișinău) was a writer and politician from Moldova.
-He was born to Maria and Ion and had a PhD in chemistry.
-Ion Vatamanu served as member of the Parliament of Moldova (1990–1994) and chairman of the Committee on Culture of the Parliament of Moldova.
+Ion Vatamanu (1 May 1937 – 9 August 1993) was a chemist, writer, and politician from Moldova.
+He served as member of the Parliament of Moldova (1990–1994) and chairman of the Committee on Culture of the Parliament of Moldova.

-Ion Vatamanu died in 1993 and his grave is a monument in Chișinău.

 Biography

 He was born on 1 May 1937 in the Costiceni commune of Hotin County (today, Chernivtsi Raion, Chernivtsi Oblast), in the family of Ion and Maria Vatamanu.
-He graduated from the 7th grade school in his native village, then, attended the middle school in the village of Vancicuti, which he graduated in 1954.
+He graduated from the 7th grade school in his native village, then, attended the middle school in the village of Vancicăuți, which he graduated in 1954.